wchang17/js-dc-5/00-installfest/lesson_plan.md

 ### 1996
+- Netscape was able to capture a majority of the browser market share in just 2 years; they were super aggressive about growth
 - Microsoft launches JScript, an extremely high fidelity clone of JavaScript
+- One of the first tipping points in the development and success of javascript
+- Even copied in some of the languages bugs and quirks

 ### 1998
 - Netscape retains control of the language but now they're fighting with Microsoft about it